 Hiring an agency to help you with LinkedIn advertising is always difficult.
 Not only do you need to find the right Linkedin ads agency and/or professional according to your industry and vertical, but you need to make sure the service you’re hiring fits your company and your budget.

-Other than that, there are many different factors to weigh in before committing to a professional or an agency – and especially when it comes to agencies.
+Other than that, there are many different factors to weigh in before committing to a professional or a digital media agency – and especially when it comes to agencies.

 1 – How you can use LinkedIn Ads to your advantage